EMOTIONAL WELLNESS

 Some hobbies may naturally boost your confidence, especially if they don’t feel related to or defined by your MG.
 Take Courtney’s book club, for example—she finds that by holding herself accountable to read one book a month, she impresses herself with the goals she can achieve.
 She even carries this goal-setting confidence to her job as a reiki master, as she pursues career growth through new trainings and programs.
 Another way to participate in book clubs is by listening to audio books.

-One of Mike’s passions is fitness.
+One of Michael’s passions is fitness.
 He shared that he was very athletic before MG and, while he has had to make some adjustments since his diagnosis, that hasn’t stopped him from pursuing fitness to the best of his ability.
-From running to weight training to playing various sports, Mike finds that continuing to do something he loves keeps him confident.
+From running to weight training to playing various sports, Michael finds that continuing to do something he loves keeps him confident.
 “Whatever you loved before your MG diagnosis, you still might really want to incorporate.
 Try planning for what you need to do with your MG management in order to get there,” he suggested.
 If you’re also interested in fitness, you might want to try out these MG-friendly exercises.

 Although sometimes it feels like I’m going in slow motion, I am moving.